reactvienna/video-recording-setup/README.md

 ## After the talk

-- Stop recording after the MC announces the next break.
+- Stop recording when the MC announces the next break.
 - Mute or turn off the mic.

 ## Wrapping up after the event